abjiang22/gcal-scheduler/README.md

 | `--penalty-required-member-absence` | int | Penalty for any member missing | 1 |
 | `--penalty-key-meeting-absence` | int | Penalty for absences in priority meeting | 5 |

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 🆘 Support

 For issues and questions:
 Email alexjiang8715@gmail.com

----

-**Happy Scheduling! 🎉**